sjspielman/sjspielman.github.io/software.md

 + [phyphy]({{ base.url }}/phyphy), a Python library for faciliating and parsing [HyPhy](http://hyphy.org) standard analyses
 	+ Available for install with `pip`

+In addition, I contribute to the ongoing development of the bioinformatics software package [HyPhy](http://hyphy.org) ("**Hy**pothesis testing with **Phy**logenies), which contains a wide variety of methods (and features a customizable batch language!) for studying evolutionary dynamics in genetic/genomic data.